Jason2Brownlee/blog/content/posts/code-that.md

 Anyway...

-Now, I didn't "know" these algorithms and data structures as I do now.
+I didn't "know" these algorithms and data structures as I do now.
 So, how did this go?

 I think it mostly involved **copying**, something like: